Electron Tunneling Spectroscopy of the Anisotropic Kitaev Quantum Spin Liquid Sandwiched with Superconductors

-where the product of all bond operators around a plaquette, $W_{p}=\prod_{i,j\in p}u_{ij}^{\alpha}\doteq \pm1$, defines the flux sectors.
+where the product of all bond operators around a plaquette, $W_{p}=\prod_{i,j\in p}u_{ij}^{\alpha}\doteq \pm1$, can define the flux sectors.
 The eigenstates of this model are $Z_{2}$ gauge fluxes threading the plaquettes and Majorana fermions (or spinons) propagating between sites in this $Z_{2}$ gauge field \cite{Knolle2016}.
-And their wave vectors $|\Phi\rangle$ are the direct product of bond (gauge flux) degrees of freedom and Majorana matter fermions, $|\Phi\rangle=|F\rangle \otimes |M\rangle$.
+And their wave vectors $|\Phi\rangle$ are the direct product of bond (gauge flux) and Majorana-matter-fermion degrees of freedoms, $|\Phi\rangle=|F\rangle \otimes |M\rangle$.
 The ground state is within the zero-flux sector with $W_{p}=1$ ($u_{ij}^{\alpha}$=1) for all plaquettes.

 Through the diagonalization of the zero-flux Hamiltonian matrix in the momentum space, the ground-state spinon energy dispersion can be expressed as

 The ground-state parametric phase diagram is obtained \cite{Kitaev2006}, as shown in Fig.~\ref{fig:state3}(a).
 From Eq.~(\ref{eq:Hamiltonian12}), one can find a van Hove singularity at $E_{V1}=2|K_{Z}|$ corresponding to the energy contour line PMP' in the first Brillouin region; and another van Hove singularity at $E_{V2}=2|K_{X}+K_{Y}-K_{Z}|$ when $|K_{Z}|<1.5$, or a spinon gap $\Delta_{S}=2|K_{Z}-K_{X}-K_{Y}|$ when $1.5<|K_{Z}|<3.0$, associated with the M' point.
 There is also a energy maximum $E_{max}=2|K_{X}+K_{Y}+K_{Z}|=6$ at $\Gamma$ point.
 In probing into the dynamical features and evolution of the QSL ground states in the anisotropic Kitaev model, we take the range of the Kitaev couplings $K_Z$ along the line marked by red, blue, and green lines with arrows, labelling the gapped, gapless and another gapless QSL, in this phase diagram.
 The quantum phases in these three regions display distinct different quantum features \cite{Jia2021}.